Phantom Vehicles: Putting your family in danger

-New Fords have a headlight dial that allows the driver to manually operate the headlights, but it switches back to auto the next time the car is started.
+New Ford vehicles have a headlight dial that allows the driver to manually operate the headlights, but it switches back to auto the next time the car is started.

-New GMs have a spring-loaded dial that won’t allow the headlights to stay in the off position.
+New General Motors vehicles have a spring-loaded dial that won’t allow the headlights to stay in the off position.
 Once the car is restarted, the lights will default back to auto.